Thomas Graydon

 Thomas Hetherington "Blondy" Graydon (March 30, 1881 – October 1949) was an All-American football player.
 While attending Harvard, he was selected as fullback on the All-American teams of 1901 and 1902.

-Early years
+Early life

 Graydon was the son of Ann H. Graydon and Dr. Thomas W. Graydon.
 His father was a doctor in Cincinnati, Ohio who had emigrated to the United States from Ireland in 1868.
 Graydon's father later became a prominent Republican politician and manufacturer of patent medicines.

 Graydon was educated in the private schools of Cincinnati and at St. Paul's School in Concord, New Hampshire, from which he graduated in 1899.

 All-American at Harvard

 In the fall of 1899, Graydon entered Harvard University.
 He played fullback on the Harvard football team in 1900, 1901 and 1902.
 He was selected by Walter Camp as an All-American at that position in 1901 and 1902.
 His brother, Joseph Graydon, played end for Harvard.

 In February 1902, Graydon gained publicity for his participation in a charity performance with the Barnum & Bailey Circus.
 Some Harvard athletes engaged in a burlesque polo match, and Graydon engaged in a tumbling routine while dressed "in resplendent pink tights."